145. Honors At Graduation

 .3 Requirements for Specialized Honors.
 Specialized Honors may be awarded in only one area.
 The diploma shall carry the designation “With honors (in a specific major field or area).”
 The requirements for specialized honors shall be:

-- a) An overall cumulative average of 3.2 or higher (a minimum of 3.1 for invitation in the middle of the junior year) and a cumulative average of 3.5 in the courses included in the major.
+- a) An overall cumulative average of 3.4 or higher and a cumulative average of 3.5 in the courses included in the major.

 - b) A thesis voted, at the completion of a defense, by the thesis committee as “worthy of honor.”